by NYFA Instructor Igor Torgeson

 This uniform approach to editing software comes from three basic facts about Media Composer that have been consistent since the 1990’s and look to continue to be true for at least the next five to ten years.

-1. Avid Media Composer is the Industry Standard Editing Software.
+1. Avid Media Composer is the Used in the Industry.

 All of the films nominated the Academy Award for Best Picture in 2018, as well as all the films nominated for Best Editing for 2018, were edited using Avid Media Composer.